Virtual Machine series

 Example use cases include fluid dynamics, finite element analysis, seismic processing, reservoir simulation, risk analysis, electronic design automation, rendering, Spark, weather modeling, quantum simulation, computational chemistry, heat transfer simulation.

 Storage optimized virtual machines

-The L-series family of Azure virtual machines are storage optimized VMs.
+The Ls-series VMs are storage optimized.
 These are ideal for applications requiring low latency, high throughput, and large local disk storage.
 These VMs are built on Intel Haswell processor technology, specifically E5 Xeon v3 processors with 4, 8, 16, and 32 core VM sizes.
-L-series supports up to 6 TB of local SSD and offers unmatched storage I/O performance.
+Ls-series VMs support up to 6 TB of local SSD and offer unmatched storage I/O performance.

 Example use cases include NoSQL databases such as Cassandra, MongoDB, Cloudera, and Redis.
 Data warehousing applications and large transactional databases are great use cases as well.